abhijithvijayan/dotfiles/README.md

 Go to `Settings > Details > About` and find GNOME shell version

-and download accordingly from :
+and download supported version from :

 https://extensions.gnome.org/extension/307/dash-to-dock/